mesg-foundation/engine/docs/cli/mesg-core_service_test.md

 ### Options

 ```
   -d, --data string      Path to the file containing the data required to run the task
   -e, --event string     Only log a specific event (default "*")
   -h, --help             help for test
+      --keep-alive       Do not stop the service
+  -s, --service string   Debug a deployed service
   -t, --task string      Run a specific task
 ```

 ### SEE ALSO